ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

     - std lib hashing functions is fast but not fastest, it uses a slower cryptographic hash function, a tradeoff for security
         - e.g. webserver that hashes user data, malicious user could DoS by choosing keys that fully collide, making hash very slow
         - cryptographic hash will also use a random seed (`RandomState`)
+    - when map gets full, a new backing array is created, and more than mem copy b/c hash func output will be different due to modulus
+        - thus it's more work than a straight memcopy, key/values will have to be reinserted
 - need to `use`
     ```rust
     `use std::collections::HashMap;`